Qarj/WebImblaze/MANUAL.md

 This feature has been implemented using regular expressions so there are some limitations.
 However in practice it works well.

-Within the include step, you may also use the testonly, liveonly and autocontrolleronly parameters. **No other parameters are supported for the include step.**
+Within the include step, you may also use the runon and autocontrolleronly parameters. **No other parameters are supported for the include step.**

 ##### Usage notes / limitations